 Lignin is nature’s most abundant source of aromatic carbon compounds and can be potentially transformed into high-value products.
 However, because of its complex/irregular chemical structure and currently limited processing technology, more than 99% of lignin is abandoned or burned.

 To make lignocellulosic biomass a more compatible renewable carbon source, scientists at UNIST have developed a new biomass conversion technology, i.e., a fusion catalytic system.
-The system can turn forestry biomass residues (i.e., sawdust from timber logging) into higher-value fuels and chemicals.
+Through this system, biomass can be converted to higher-value fuels and chemicals.
+The system turns forestry biomass residues (i.e., sawdust from timber logging) into fuels.

 Biocatalysts, such as enzymes, are often involved in lignin degradation.
 Thus careful quantification of the input material (i.e., hydrogen peroxide) is essential for the activation of catalysts.
 At present, the process of extracting lignin from biomass is handled via Anthraquinone Process.
 However, due to high-pressure hydrogen conditions and precious metal catalysts, not suitable for use with enzymes.